 Compare Truck Rental Rates & Options

 After you’ve asked the moving truck rental companies all the necessary questions, compare the answers.
 Compare the moving truck rentals companies’ requirements – read their renting polices.
 Consider unlimited mileage for long distance moves and one way moving van rental pricing.
 Really make sure you understand moving truck rentals daily rates and rates per miles.
 Seriously consider drop off and pick up locations convenience.
 Payment options are also important when looking for a moving truck rental company.
 If you think of putting some of the balance on a credit card, make sure the company will accept it.
 Also, check moving truck rental deposit fees as some companies require a moving deposit to reserve your truck.
+Do not trust a mover if they accept only cash payments!
 Last, but not least by importance – check fuel policy, read insurance, reservation and cancellation policies.
 It is a lot to do before renting the vehicle, but make sure you take the time and do it because it is ultimately your time and money.